 5. Conclusion: Be streetwise!

-If you want to cope in China’s unique environment, then above all you need to be cautious.
+If you want to cope in this country’s unique environment, then above all you need to be cautious of scams in China.
 You need to know what the dangers are and how you can avoid them, this list of common scams makes a good overview.
 It is important to be cynical and to carefully assess the motivations of people who approach you at random without any kind of social que.
 All of the above people can be dismissed readily with the useful Chinese phrase 我不要 (wo bu yao!) learn it and use it.
 Once you know what to avoid, travel here becomes so much better!